Nadjib-coder/Nadjib-coder/README.md

 ### Hey there! 👋

 Welcome to my GitHub profile!
-I'm Nadjib Mouhoun, a passionate software engineering student with a strong drive for learning and creating.
+I'm Nadjib Mouhoun, a passionate Software & Automation engineering student with a strong drive for learning and creating.
 I'm excited to share my coding journey with you, showcasing my projects, contributions, and growth as a software engineer.

 ### About Me